-- Status(es): Select the status(es) of the Projects to be displayed.
+- Status: Select the status(es) of the Projects to be displayed.
 You can choose between New, Planned, Active, Overdue, and/or Complete.

 - Additional: Select any additional qualifiers; you can choose between Flagged, Private, Reopened, Liked by Me, or any combination of the four.

-- Projects: Select the Projects whose nested Projects you would like to see.
+- Parent Project: Select the Projects whose nested Projects you would like to see.

 If you want the selected Projects to be returned (as well as those nested beneath them), check the box next to "Include Selected Projects."
 Otherwise, leave this box unchecked.

 If you want to see all Projects nested beneath a Project, select "Any."